VTSTech/BPAdvCFG/README.md

 Even more tooltips, Only 1 left

-Now comes with SFV file for the paranoid (I’m one of them)
+Now comes with SFV file for the paranoid (Iâ€™m one of them)

 Various code optimizations